Monoamine oxidase A: Aggression and the "Warrior gene"

 Low-activity variants of the VNTR promoter region of the MAO-A gene have been referred to as the warrior gene.
-While almost all humans have a functional MAO-A gene, MAO-A deficiency has been seen in at least 5 families with Brunner syndrome.

-Given that MAO-A degrades amine neurotransmitters, gene variants could affect a person's personality or behaviour.
 When faced with social exclusion or ostracism, individuals with the low activity MAO-A variants showed higher levels of aggression than individuals with the high activity MAO-A gene.
-Low activity MAO-A could significantly predict aggressive behaviour in a high provocation situation, but was less associated with aggression in a low provocation situation.
-Individuals with the low activity variant of the MAO-A gene were just as likely as participants with the high activity variant to retaliate (by administering hot sauce to an opponent) when the loss was small.
-However, they were more likely (75% as opposed to 62%, out of a sample size of 70) to retaliate and with greater force when the loss was large.
+Low activity MAO-A could significantly predict aggressive behaviour in a high provocation situation: Individuals with the low activity variant of the MAO-A gene were more likely (75% as opposed to 62%, out of a sample size of 70) to retaliate, and with greater force, as compared to those with a normal MAO-A variant if the perceived loss was large.

 The effects of MAOA genes on aggression have also been criticized for being heavily overstated.
 Indeed, the MAOA gene, even in conjunction with childhood adversity, is known to have a very small effect.
 The vast majority of people with the associated alleles have not committed any violent acts.

 Legal implications

 In a 2009 criminal trial in the United States, an argument based on a combination of "warrior gene" and history of child abuse was successfully used to avoid a conviction of first-degree murder and the death penalty; however, the convicted murderer was sentenced to 32 years in prison.
+In a second case, an individual was convicted of second-degree murder, rather than first-degree murder, based on a genetic test that revealed he had the low-activity MAOA variant.
+Judges in Germany are more likely to sentence offenders to involuntary psychiatric hospitalization on hearing an accused's MAOA-L genotype.

 Epigenetics

 Studies have linked methylation of the MAOA gene with nicotine and alcohol dependence in women.
 A second MAOA VNTR promoter, P2, influences epigenetic methylation and interacts with having experienced child abuse to influence antisocial personality disorder symptoms, only in women.
+A study of 34 non-smoking men found that methylation of the gene may alter its expression in the brain.